-2 large garlic cloves, finely chopped
+2 large garlic cloves, minced

 1 large egg

 1 large egg yolk

 2 tablespoons freshly squeezed lemon juice

 1 dash Worcestershire sauce

 1/4 cupextra-virgin olive oil

-1Place the anchovies and garlic on a cutting board and make a paste by dragging the side of a chef’s knife across them at a 15-degree angle about 10 times or until a smooth paste forms.
+1Place the anchovies and garlic on a cutting board.
+Make a paste by dragging the side of a chef’s knife across the fillets at a 15-degree angle about 10 times, or until a smooth paste forms.
 Place in a medium bowl.

-2Whisk the whole egg, egg yolk, lemon juice, and Worcestershire into the anchovy mixture until smooth.
-Slowly add the oil, whisking constantly until the vinaigrette is emulsified.
+2Whisk the whole egg, egg yolk, lemon juice, and Worcestershire into the anchovy mixture and beat until smooth.
+Slowly add the oil, whisking constantly until the vinaigrette has emulsified.
 Season with salt and pepper to taste.